krzysztofrutana/Przypominajka/README.md

 An event may be cyclical on a given day of the month for a given number of months (e.g. useful when paying bills).
 It can also be cyclical every few days / weeks / months (to be agreed) and apply all the time or repeat only a specified number of times
 (useful in the case of activities, e.g. performed every two days or e.g. taking medications).
 It is also possible to schedule a one-time event.
 Finally, the start date of the event is given.
+For each type of event, the time is also set, it can be default (changed in the settings) or selected by the user.

 <br />
 <br />